Zeagl3/Skybax/README.md

   Some mods won't be downloaded through Wabbajack because they are not available on the Skyrim Nexus.
   The mods that need a manual download are listed in the [Skybax Discord server](https://discord.gg/C7rqSmzNpf).
   Download them and put them in the mod's Download folder.
+  Run Wabbajack again, it will recognize the downloaded files and continue with the rest.

   ## Post-Installation